tylerharter/cs320/f20/p5/README.md

 ## Corrections/Clarifications

+* Nov 10: although we have a "country" command and column, it's more accurate to think of this as a region.
+There are a number of IP ranges corresponding to a specific region of a country, rather than the country as a whole
 * Nov 8: tester update for geohour
 * Nov 7: Problem with width in analyzing svgs fixed
 * Nov 2: Typo in unzip command fixed